dmonty56/applefucker/README.md

 # AppleFucker v1.1
-Have a local music library plagued by apple's bullshit?
-This script will fuck the apple out of your library.
+Have a local music library plagued by apple?
+This script will de-apple your library.

 # Description
 fixes verious mp4 encoding fuckery that i personally find annoying